Our College

 English Curriculum Intent

-This approach not only builds a wide domain of knowledge around Language and Literature skills but also equips our students with the tools they need to succeed academically.
-By developing a deeper understanding of the subject, students will become more thoughtful and perceptive, instilling in them a sense of confidence and preparedness, to ensure success in their GCSEs and beyond.
+This approach not only builds a wide domain of knowledge around language and literature skills but also equips our students with the tools they need to succeed academically.
+The sequencing of the curriculum engenders a deeper understanding of the subject, with students becoming more thoughtful, perceptive and confident, as they prepare for success in their GCSEs and beyond.

 The National Curriculum States that: